-Our AutoVue LDW systems consist of a small windshield mounted sensor that uses proprietary software to detect and warn drivers of unintended lane departures.
-In excess of 90,000 production AutoVue units have been sold for car and truck platforms in the North American and European markets.
-Our AutoVue LDW systems are currently qualified as an option on certain heavy trucks, including Mercedes-Benz, MAN, Iveco, DAF, Scania, Freightliner and FUSO, as well as Neoplan and MAN luxury bus and coach lines.
-In North America, our LDW systems are sold primarily to truck fleets, and to date, 65 U.S. heavy truck fleets have selected our LDW systems, representing an estimated 49,000 vehicles.
+We developed the world's first production Lane Departure Warning (LDW) system and are still the only company with a proven system in production that is available as an OEM option in passenger cars and an OEM and aftermarket option on heavy trucks worldwide.
+The AutoVue LDW system utilizes video detection images to detect when a vehicle begins to drift toward an unintended lane change.
+When this occurs, the unit automatically emits a distinctive rumble strip or other audible warning sound, alerting the driver to make a correction.
+To date we have sold approximately 62,000 LDW systems into the heavy truck market in Europe and North America.
+Our LDW systems are currently qualified as an option on certain heavy trucks, including Mercedes-Benz, MAN, Iveco, DAF, Scania, Freightliner and FUSO, as well as Neoplan and MAN luxury bus and coach lines.
+In North America, our LDW systems are sold primarily to truck fleets, and to date, 66 U.S. heavy truck fleets have selected our LDW systems, representing an estimated 49,000 vehicles.
+Additionally, we have licensed our LDW technology to our strategic partner, Valeo Schalter and Sensuren GmbH, an independent automotive supplier, resulting in sales to date of approximately 69,000 LDW systems into the passenger car market.